- Real Estate Loans

 To help keep your personal information secure, we encourage you to allow us to scan your photo identification into our system when you visit a branch.
 This allows us to quickly identify you in the future when you visit any of our branches and helps us prevent unauthorized access to your PFFCU accounts.

 We feel so strongly about protecting your account that, if you decline our request to scan your photo identification, we will require that you put a Transaction Authorization Code (TAC) on your account.
 A TAC is a security code that you select, and once selected, is required to be given in order to perform a transaction or release information about your account.
 Even if someone obtains your name and account number, our staff would still deny them service without the correct TAC.

 You can also choose not to receive paper statements and view your account information online if you are concerned about someone stealing your statements from the mail.

 You can learn more about how to protect yourself from identity theft, how to avoid various types of electronic fraud, and how to have a safer online experience through the Digital Defense training, education and awareness module.

-Additionally, three credit reporting agencies offer several methods to help protect you from identity theft.
+Additionally, the three credit reporting agencies offer several methods to help protect you from identity theft.

 Fraud Alerts help prevent accounts being opened in your name, and act as a red flag on your credit report.
-You can place a Fraud Alert on your file by contacting one of the three credit reporting agencies; since the three agencies share information, you need not contact all three.
+You can place a Fraud Alert on your file by contacting one of the three credit reporting agencies; since the three agencies share information, you do not need to contact all three.
 Three types of Fraud Alerts are available:

-If you've activated any Fraud Alert and you want to apply for a loan with PFFCU, please let us know, to avoid delays in processing your application.
+If you've activated any Fraud Alert and you want to apply for a loan with PFFCU, please let us know so we can help you avoid delays in processing your application.
 To remove a fraud alert, you will need to make a written request with one of the three credit reporting agencies.